Selling your home, whatever your reason for doing so, is a huge decision and certainly not one to be taken lightly.

 4. Is my property ready to be sold?

-Getting your agent's opinion on your property and its condition can be a great way to prepare and dress it for the marketing process.
+Getting your agent's opinion on your property and its condition can be a great way to prepare your home for sale.

 Take on board their suggestions and try not to be precious.
 Remember, you are selling your home so getting it in good shape to appeal to buyers is far more important than you really disliking magnolia paint!